Gilad Shalit

-Personal life
+Early life and education

 Shalit was born on 28 August 1986 in Nahariya, Israel, to Noam and Aviva Shalit.
 He has an older brother and a younger sister.
-He was raised from the age of two in Mitzpe Hila in the Western Galilee.
+He was raised from in Mitzpe Hila in the Western Galilee.
 He graduated with distinction from Manor Kabri High School.
-He began military service in the Israel Defense Forces in July 2005, and "despite a low medical rating, chose to serve in a combat unit, following his older brother, Yoel, into the armored corps."
-He holds dual Israeli and French citizenship, the latter via his grandmother.
+Shalit began military service in the Israel Defense Forces in July 2005, and "despite a low medical rating, chose to serve in a combat unit, following his older brother, Yoel, into the armored corps."

-Antecedents
+Capture by Palestinian militants

+Background

-The capture of Shalit was one of the more notable events that took place during the June/July 2006 flare-up of hostilities between Gaza and Israel, the others being the Gaza beach explosion (2006) and the Muamar family detention incident.
+The capture of Shalit was one of the more notable events that took place during the June/July 2006 flare-up of hostilities between Gaza and Israel, the others being the Gaza beach explosion and the Muamar family detention incident.
 Noam Chomsky has drawn attention to the cause-and-effect and also to the differences in treatment in the Western media between the Muamar detention that took place a day earlier, and the abduction of Gilad Shalit.
 The Israeli army seized the two Palestinian Muamar brothers in an overnight raid into the southern Gaza Strip on 24 June 2006, who were accused of being members of Hamas and planning attacks on Israel.
 Hamas said they were sons of a member but were not involved in Hamas.

 According to a report by the Army Radio, published nearly a year after the occurrence, the IDF had received a warning on 24 June 2006, the day before Shalit was captured, about a planned abduction.
 Israeli security forces entered the Gaza Strip and arrested the two brothers.
 The report said that the brothers were transferred to Israel for interrogation, and that the information extracted formed the basis for the warning that militants would try to enter Israel through tunnels to capture soldiers stationed near Gaza.
 As of January 2012 the brothers were still in an Israeli jail, held without trial for over five years.